 Research is based on media analysis (both alternative and mainstream), participant observation and interviews with people who promote and/or live a sustainable lifestyle.

-This paper focuses on a grassroots community movement addressing climate change: the transnational Transition (Towns) movement.
-While this movement has mainly spread to Anglophone countries, it is almost entirely absent in Eastern Europe, and Czechia in particular.
+This paper focuses on a grassroots community movement address-ing climate change: the transnational Transition (Towns) movement.
+While this movement has mainly spread to Anglophone countries, it is almost en-tirely absent from Eastern Europe and the Czech Republic in particular.